 - (a) Applicants shall use the application made available by the Department, without modification.
-In the event any NOFA involves funding from one or more Designated Programs, the application may require the Applicant(s) to specify all sources and amounts of funding for which they are applying. - (b) An application is complete when it satisfies all of the following: - (1) The application meets all threshold requirements, as set forth in the NOFA, Section 202, and the application. - (2) The application provides sufficient information for the Department to assess the Qualifying Infill Project's feasibility according to Section 202(g) and industry standards. - (3) The application includes organizational documents for each Applicant entity.
+In the event any NOFA involves funding from one or more Designated Programs, the application may require the Applicant(s) to specify all sources and amounts of funding for which they are applying. - (b) An application is complete when it satisfies all of the following: - (1) The application meets all threshold requirements, as set forth in the NOFA, Section 202, and the application. - (A) During application review, Department staff may request or accept clarifying information as set forth in the NOFA. - (2) The application provides sufficient information for the Department to assess the Qualifying Infill Project's feasibility according to Section 202(g) and industry standards. - (A) During application review, Project feasibility may be assessed subsequent to threshold and scoring determinations and must be finalized prior to the close of the award period.
+In assessing feasibility, Department staff may request and accept corrective documentation as set forth in the NOFA, provided these corrections do not significantly modify Department staff's threshold or scoring determinations. - (3) The application includes organizational documents for each Applicant entity.

+Determination of the completeness of organizational documents required pursuant to this section and sections 201 and 202 may occur concurrent with the Project feasibility review.
 Resolutions must be submitted within sixty (60) calendar days of the conditional award notification and in advance of Standard Agreement execution.
-Applicants are strongly encouraged to submit resolutions at the time of application to ensure timely access to funds as Standard Agreements will be prioritized based on the receipt and review of all required documents. - (c) The Department may reduce the score of an application that does not include all information necessary for scoring. - (d) Applications shall be evaluated for compliance with the threshold and eligibility requirements of these guidelines, and applicable statutes, and scored based on the application scoring criteria listed in Article IV of the Super NOFA - Universal Scoring Criteria.
+Applicants are strongly encouraged to

+- submit resolutions at the time of application to ensure timely access to funds as Standard Agreements will be prioritized based on the receipt and review of all required documents. - (4) The application includes a title report for the Property dated within 30 days of the application deadline. - (5) The Application includes a site plan and design identification documents, such as a site map, basic architectural design, and such other similar items as may be required by the Department. - (c) The Department may reduce the score of an application that does not include all information necessary for scoring. - (d) Applications shall be evaluated for compliance with the threshold and eligibility requirements of these guidelines, and applicable statutes, and scored based on the application scoring criteria listed in Article IV of the Super NOFA Universal Scoring Criteria.
 The applications with the highest number of points shall be selected for funding, provided that they meet all threshold and eligibility requirements and achieve specified minimum scores as identified in the NOFA.